chatkausik/AirlinesAnalysis-using-Hadoop-Hive/README.md

 # AirlinesAnalysis-using-Hadoop-Hive
-image

 The proposed method is made by considering following scenario under consideration An Airport has huge amount of data related to number of flights, data and time of arrival and dispatch, flight routes, No. of airports operating in each country, list of active airlines in each country.
 The problem they faced till now it’s, they have ability to analyze limited data from databases.
 The Proposed model intension is to develop a model for the airline data to provide platform for new analytics based on the following queries.

-Data Description
+# Data Description
 In this use case there are 3 data sets.
 Final_airlines, routes.dat, airports_mod.dat

-Air Ports data set i.e airports_mod.dat
+# Air Ports data set i.e airports_mod.dat
 It contains the following fields

 Airport ID Unique OpenFlights identifier for this airport.